 The program is successful with more than 100,000 rides per year and ridership continues to grow as we expand the bike share network.
 The number of BCycle trips taken in 2017 increased by 26% compared to 2016.
 Want to ride a BCycle?
 Want to ride a BCycle?
 Visit Houston BCycle for more information.

-The Planning and Development Department sponsored an application in the 2015 Transportation Improvement Program Call for Projects to expand the Houston BCycle program and was awarded a $3.7 million federal grant.
+The Planning and Development Department sponsored an application in the 2015 Transportation Improvement Program Call for Projects to expand the Houston BCycle program and was awarded a grant from the Federal Highway Administration.
 The expansion project will almost quadruple the size of bike share in Houston over the next two years by adding 97 bike stations and 767 bicycles.
 Two transport vans will also be added to help distribute bikes across the BCycle network.
 As new stations are added to the network, the bike share system becomes more useful by connecting more neighborhoods to job centers and recreational destinations.